msm-amit-regmi/sample_FlaskAPI/README.md

 # sample FlaskAPI
-This is the sample development project of creating Flask API in Python.
+This is the sample flask api development project in Python.

 # Installation
 pip install flask